 If a Globally Unique Identifier (GUID) is required, create a large, unique number and store it.
 Don't use phone identifiers such as the phone number or IMEI, which might be associated with personal information.
 This topic is discussed in more detail in the page about best practices for unique identifiers.

-Even though the phone log data is temporary and erased on reboot, inappropriate
+permission.
+Even though the phone log data is temporary and erased on reboot,

-logging of user information could inadvertently leak user data to other
+inappropriate logging of user information could inadvertently leak user data to

-applications.
-In addition to not logging PII, limit log
+other applications.
+In addition ton't logging PII, limit log usage in

 classes with easily configurable logging levels.

-the scope of these potential issues by limiting the capability of
+number of mechanisms to reduce the scope of these potential issues by limiting

-Some sample code uses this method; if you repurpose sample code that uses it in a production
+repurpose sample code that uses it in a production application, remove that

-web pages from which all input is trustworthy.
-If untrusted input is allowed,
+from which all input is trustworthy.
+If untrusted input is allowed, untrusted

 If your application accesses sensitive data with a